-The Care Work and the Economy project, funded by the Hewlett Foundation and supported by the Open Society Foundations, works to better understand, capture, and model women and men's contributions to care provisioning (for children, the sick and disabled, and the elderly) in order to promote gender-aware economic and social policies that foster inclusive growth and gender equality.
-Project research and activities are funded by the Hewlett Foundation and supported by the Open Society Foundations’ Women’s Rights Program.
+The Care Work and the Economy project, funded by the William and Flora Hewlett Foundation and the Open Society Foundations, works to better understand, capture, and model women and men's contributions to care provisioning (for children, the sick and disabled, and the elderly) in order to promote gender-aware economic and social policies that foster inclusive growth and gender equality.

 Partnerships to Develop Gender Analysis in Economics Curricula and Programs